-Problem Sets (20%)
+Problem Sets (25%)

-There will be four problem sets during the semester.
+There will be 5 problem sets during the semester.
 The problem sets provide an opportunity for students to conduct data analysis and learn important statistical concepts.
-Each problem set is worth 10 points and your lowest score will be automatically dropped.
+Each problem set is worth 10 points and your lowest score will be automatically dropped, and the 5th problem set is optional.

-Collaboration is permitted, but students must write up the code and answers on their own.
+Collaboration is permitted, but students must write the code and answers on their own.
 Please note that copying someone else's code is plagiarism.
 You are encouraged to work in groups to reach an understanding of how to solve a problem but the code that you submit within the problem set must be your own.